kragen/derctuo/long-distance-radio.md

 might transmit at 10 to 100 kW over a bandwidth of 20 kHz, on the order of 1 W/Hz.
-A 10mW impulse radio whose pulses are evenly spread across the whole medium-wave AM broadcast band from 526.5 kHz to 1606.5 kHz would average 9 nW/Hz, five or six orders of magnitude quieter, easily below the noise floor, although it might become (faintly) audible if it were 30 dB higher in a particular direction.
+A 10mW impulse radio whose pulses are evenly spread across the whole medium-wave AM broadcast band from 526.5 kHz to 1606.5 kHz would average 9 nW/Hz, eight orders of magnitude quieter, easily below the noise floor, although it might become (faintly) audible if it were 30 dB higher in a particular compass direction because of (see below) phased-array directional transmission.

 This 1080 kHz bandwidth gives a temporal precision of about a microsecond, suggesting a few hundred kilobits per second of possible